 We want you be part of an awesome journey and join us at Hawaii Surrogacy!
 Time and time again, we hear our surrogates say the following:

-“Becoming a surrogate was the best decision I’ve ever made!”
+“Becoming a surrogate mother was the best decision I’ve ever made!”

 Surrogacy: Another Way of Empowerment

 Bringing new life into the world is an unforgettable experience.
 Providing that precious gift to another family is one of the most empowering decisions you can ever make.
 If you’re a giving, confident woman with an awesome attitude, we want to hear from you!
-Learn more about becoming a surrogate.
+Learn more about becoming a surrogate mother in Hawaii.

 The Surrogacy Process

 The process begins with a complimentary consultation either in person or over the phone.
 We answer any questions that you might have.
 If you decide to become a surrogate mother in Hawaii, we will have you fill out our full application.
 We will review your application, conduct background checks, lifestyle screening, review your medical records, and complete a psychological evaluation.

 If you are a viable candidate, we will build a profile based on information you provided in your program application.
 Your profile will be presented to Intended Parents based on their preferences (ie. whether you’re a first time or experienced surrogate, views on abortion/selective reduction, amount of contact during pregnancy).

 If Intended Parents select you, we will set up a meeting via teleconference and/or in-person.
 An agency representative will help facilitate this first time meeting where you will have the opportunity to get to know the Intended Parents.
 The outcome of this meeting is typically a verbal agreement to proceed with the surrogacy process.